123 series

-The 123 series (123系, 123-kei) is a single-car electric multiple unit (EMU) train type introduced in 1986 by Japanese National Railways (JNR), and later operated by East Japan Railway Company (JR East), Central Japan Railway Company (JR Central), and West Japan Railway Company (JR-West).
+The 123 series (123系, 123-kei) is a single-car electric multiple unit (EMU) train type introduced in 1986 by Japanese National Railways (JNR) through the conversion of former baggage cars for passenger service.

+JNR converted eleven cars which, upon the division and privatization of JNR on 1 April 1987, were transferred to East Japan Railway Company (JR East), Central Japan Railway Company (JR Central), and West Japan Railway Company (JR West).
+JR Central converted a further 2 cars in March 1988.

 Overview

-The 123 series was created in 1986 from former KuMoNi 143 baggage cars which had become surplus to requirements.
-Some units were also converted from KuMoYuNi 147 postal cars (123-40 series, later 123-5000 series), and from KuMoYa 143 tractor cars (123-600 series).
+The 123 series was created by JNR in 1986 by converting eleven former baggage cars which had become surplus to requirements.
+These cars passed to JR East, JR Central & JR West on 1 April 1987.
+JR Central converted a further two cars in 1988.